smxi :: script navigation and choices

 - continue-no-kernel

-- advanced-kernel-options
+- alternate-kernel-install

-- Select from list of archived kernels (sidux only currently)
+- Select from list of archived kernels

 - install-debian-kernel (default 32/64 Debian kernel for your system)